 In terms of your payout structure, that completely changes.
 Again, remember that you’re getting a benefit by receiving points.
-As a result, since your chances of winning increase, you’ll have to take on risk elsewhere (smaller payout, playing a parlay).
+As a result, since your chances of winning increase, you’ll have to take on risks elsewhere (smaller payout, playing a parlay).
 Here is what a sample football teaser payout structure looks like:

 Now that you know what a teaser is, it’s easy to understand what a pleaser is: it’s the opposite.
 In the above equation, you’re buying points and receiving them to your benefit.
-That increases your margin of victory and you have to give some other benefits back as a result.
+That increases your margin of victory, and you have to give some other benefits back as a result.
 However, with a pleaser, you’re going to do the opposite.
 You’re going to give away points, which in turn – at least in theory – decreases your chances of winning, but the benefit is that you’ll get a bigger payout.
 It’s a risky proposition and mostly a square’s bet, but if you think that a betting line is way off of your number, you can sell some points and try to get yourself better odds.

 What’s The Best Strategy With Teasers?

 Although teasers are mostly deemed as a square’s bet, there are times when it is a sharp strategy.
 The key with teasers – particularly in football – is to cross as many key numbers as possible.
-In football, the key numbers revolve around field goals and touchdowns, which means anything related to -2.5, -3, -3.5, -6.5, -7, -7.5, -9.5, -10, -10.5 and so on are all important numbers.
-So you’re to play a teaser that takes a team from -20 down to -14, that’s not bad but you’d rather play a seven point teaser that takes you from -7.5 to -0.5.
+In football, the key numbers revolve around field goals and touchdowns, which means anything related to -2.5, -3, -3.5, -6.5, -7, -7.5, -9.5, -10, -10.5, and so on are all important numbers.
+So if you’re to play a teaser that takes a team from -20 down to -14, that’s not bad but you’d rather play a seven point teaser that takes you from -7.5 to -0.5.
 The key is to get across as many of these key numbers as possible in your teased games.